 The Sun Dolphin Journey SS kayak features 2 flush mount rod holders and an additional swivel rod holder.
 You also have the choice between 2 different sizes and 3 different colors; so everybody should be able to find his or her favorite constellation.

 An open cockpit makes getting in and out of the fishing kayak a piece of cake.
-Adjustable foot braces fit kayakers of different sizes and improve comfort.
+Adjustable foot braces fit paddlers of different sizes and improve comfort.

 Last but not least, a dry storage compartment comes in handy, if you are looking for a place to put your valuables.

 As soon as the water becomes a little rough, the Sun Dolphin SS kayak lacks stability and tracking declines, too.
 Additionally, the kayak's weight capacity is 250 lbs max, which means that if you are really tall and heavy, you might want to look for a different yak.